RakhithJK/Handbrake-wiki/Checksums.md

 The SHA1 for each file will be printed, followed by the SHA256 for each file.

-**If the hashes for any file do not match those listed here and on our website, the file may be corrupt or tampered with.
+**If the hashes for any files do not match those listed here and on our website, the files may be corrupt or tampered with.
 You should delete any files with non-matching hashes, then download from https://handbrake.fr/downloads.php and verify again.**

 ## Current Release